Reference: Windows encryption management

 Refer to User role requirements for roles that can view the recovery keys for users on the Enforce > Endpoint Encryption page.
 This page lists all endpoints that are encrypted through an Enforce encryption management policy.
 Select an endpoint and click Show Recovery Key to view the Recovery Key ID and Recovery Key for that endpoint.

 Recovery keys are used to unlock the drive if a user forgets the PIN or password.
 The recovery key ID displays on the BitLocker recovery page.
 The user can then retrieve the recovery key by providing the recovery key ID to the recovery portal, which you set up as part of the BitLocker configuration.

 As a best practice, configure the database to allow only connections from the Tanium Module Server.

 Encryption management policies use the End-User Notifications service to display notifications throughout the encryption process.
 This service must be installed and initialized on endpoints before you enforce encryption management policies.
 For more information, see Tanium End-User Notifications User Guide: Installing End-User Notifications.

 If this service is not installed and pushed out to endpoints, the policy fails to enforce.
 In this scenario, the End-User Notifications service is listed as the enforcement failure reason.

-Encryption management policies use Direct Connect to transfer encryption keys securely from the client to the Postgres database during the encryption process.
+Encryption management policies use Direct Connect to transfer encryption keys securely from the client to the recovery key database during the encryption process.
 This service must be installed and initialized on endpoints before you enforce encryption management policies.
 For more information, see Tanium Direct Connect User Guide: Installing Direct Connect.